 Tropical Cyclone Outlook

-- In total, four to six named tropical cyclones (TCs) are expected between November 2020 to April 2021.
+- In total, four to six named tropical cyclones (TCs) are expected between November 2021 to April 2022.
 On average, around seven TCs affect the RSMC Nadi-TCC AoR per season.
-Thus, this season is predicted to have a near average or below average number of TCs
+Thus, this season is predicted to have an average to below average number of TCs.

-- Tropical cyclone numbers to the east of Dateline in the RSMC-Nadi TCC AoR is expected to be one to two TCs or below average this season, while to the west of Dateline, it is likely to be three to six or near average to above average.
+- Tropical cyclone numbers to the east of Dateline in the RSMC-Nadi TCC AoR is expected to be one to three TCs or below average this season, while to the west of Dateline, it is likely to be three to five or average TC activities.

 Other Relevant Information

-- With a La-Niña event established in the tropical Pacific, there is an increased risk of flooding across the Fiji Group during the coming November to April period.
+- With the likelihood of a La Nina event during the TC season, there is increasing chances of flooding across the Fiji Group, during November to April.